skyplane-project/skyplane/docs/benchmark.md

 ## Benchmark: Cost comparison w/ compression

+In this benchmark, we measure the impact of Skyplane's decompression algorithm which saves a great deal of data egress fee.
+In addition, Skyplane does not charge any service fee.
+Overall, Skyplane is 6.2x cheaper than AWS DataSync when transfering uncompressed 220GB dump of English Wikipedia.

 ![Cost comparison w/ compression](_static/benchmark/header_cost_plot.png)

+Benchmark setup:

+* Source: AWS us-east-1 (North Virginia)
+* Destination: AWS us-west-2 (Oregon)
+* Number of files: ~14,000x (sharded to 16 MB chunks)
+* File size: 223.67 GB
+* Number of Skyplane VMs: 8

 ## Benchmark: ImageNet transfer on AWS
+In this benchmark, we measure the transfer speed and universal support of Skyplane API.
+For transfering a 70 GB fake imagenet, Skyplane supports transfers across AWS, GCP, and Azure.
+It completes the transfer in around 25 seconds for selected transfer region pair below.
+However, AWS DataSync only supports transfers into and out of AWS services, and it is slow.

 ![DataSync_data_transfer](_static/benchmark/DataSync_data_transfer.png)

+Benchmark setup:

+* Source: labeled on axis
+* Destination: labeled on axis
+* Number of files: 1,152x (training and validation batches)
+* File size: 70 GB
+* Number of Skyplane VMs: 8

 ## Benchmark: ImageNet transfer on GCP

+In this benchmark, we measure the transfer speed and universal support of Skyplane API.
+For transfering a 70 GB fake imagenet, Skyplane supports transfers across AWS, GCP, and Azure.
+It completes the transfer in around 60 seconds for selected transfer region pair below.
+However, GCP Data Transfer only supports transfers into GCP services, and it is slow.

 ![gcp_data_transfer](_static/benchmark/gcp_data_transfer.png)

+Benchmark setup:

+* Source: labeled on axis
+* Destination: labeled on axis
+* Number of files: 1,152x (training and validation batches)
+* File size: 70 GB
+* Number of Skyplane VMs: 8

 ## Instructions to replicate benchmarks
 To replicate select benchmarks, see the following guide: